Recipe: Immune-Boosting Mushroom Chai Latte

 I use powdered reishi because the whole mushroom is like a really hard piece of wood.
-You can still make a tea out of the pieces if you can break them up.
-I just find the powdered so much easier and then I have it ready to add to soups, smoothies or anything I want.
+You can still make a tea out of the pieces but you will need to break them up.
+I just find the powdered so much easier and then I have it ready to add to anything I want.
 Mountain Rose Herbs is a good source for mushroom powder as well as the astragalus and all other spices in this recipe.

 Mushroom Chai Latte